Image scaling

-In computer graphics and digital imaging, image scaling refers to the resizing of a digital image.
+In computer graphics and digital imaging, image scaling is the resizing of a digital image.
 In video technology, the magnification of digital material is known as upscaling or resolution enhancement.

-When scaling a vector graphic image, the graphic primitives that make up the image can be scaled using geometric transformations, with no loss of image quality.
+When scaling a vector graphic image, the graphic primitives that make up the image can be rendered using geometric transformations at any resolution with no loss of image quality.
 When scaling a raster graphics image, a new image with a higher or lower number of pixels must be generated.
-In the case of decreasing the pixel number (scaling down) this usually results in a visible quality loss.
-From the standpoint of digital signal processing, the scaling of raster graphics is a two-dimensional example of sample-rate conversion, the conversion of a discrete signal from a sampling rate (in this case the local sampling rate) to another.
+In the case of decreasing the pixel number (scaling down), this usually results in a visible quality loss.
+From the standpoint of digital signal processing, the scaling of raster graphics is a two-dimensional example of sample-rate conversion, the conversion of a discrete signal from a sampling rate (in this case, the local sampling rate) to another.

 Mathematical

 Image scaling can be interpreted as a form of image resampling or image reconstruction from the view of the Nyquist sampling theorem.
 According to the theorem, downsampling to a smaller image from a higher-resolution original can only be carried out after applying a suitable 2D anti-aliasing filter to prevent aliasing artifacts.
 The image is reduced to the information that can be carried by the smaller image.

 In the case of up sampling, a reconstruction filter takes the place of the anti-aliasing filter.

-A more sophisticated approach to upscaling treats the problem as an inverse problem, solving the question of generating a plausible image, which, when scaled down, would look like the input image.
+A more sophisticated approach to upscaling treats the problem as an inverse problem, solving the question of generating a plausible image that, when scaled down, would look like the input image.
 A variety of techniques have been applied for this, including optimization techniques with regularization terms and the use of machine learning from examples.